-Researchers 'switch off' neurodegeneration in miceMay 8th, 2012 in Neuroscience /
+Researchers 'switch off' neurodegeneration in miceMay 8, 2012 in Medicine & Health / Neuroscience

 Researchers at the Medical Research Council (MRC) Toxicology Unit at the University of Leicester have identified a major pathway leading to brain cell death in mice with neurodegenerative disease.
 The team was able to block the pathway, preventing brain cell death and increasing survival in the mice.